-Best Film, Best World Film, the Mira Nair Award for Rising Female Filmmaker, Best Documentary, Best World Documentary, Best Director, Best Documentary Director, Best Cinematography, Best Editing, Best Actor, Best Actress, Best Animation, Best Experimental Film, Best Short, Best Documentary Short, Best Youth Film, Best Music Video, Best Webisode, Audience Award, New York Showcase, the Harlem Spotlight Award and several Screenplay Awards.
+Best Film, Best World Film, the Mira Nair Award for Rising Female Filmmaker, Best Documentary, Best World Documentary, Best Director, Best Documentary Director, Best Cinematography, Best Editing, Best Actor, Best Actress, Best Animation, Best Experimental Film, Best Short, Best Documentary Short, Best Youth Film, Best Music Video, Best Webisode, Audience Award, the New York Vision Award, the Harlem Spotlight Award and several Screenplay Awards.

 - Works can be submitted regardless of when they were completed.

 - Submissions do not have to be premieres to be selected for exhibition.

 - Shorts are considered Documentary works 44 minutes and under and Narrative Fiction pieces are 59 minutes and under.